Calculating Customer Lifetime Value

-Customer Lifetime Value (CLV or LTV) has a number of different definitions and approaches, so sitting down to calculate customer lifetime for your business can be daunting.
+The term Customer Lifetime Value (CLV or LTV) has a number of different definitions and approaches.
+So sitting down to calculate customer lifetime value for your business can be a daunting exercise.

 And that’s a real shame.

-Having this metric to hand, helps you and the people around you make key business decisions on sales, marketing, product development, and customer support.
+Having the ability to have an accurate way to calculate customer lifetime value makes a huge difference.
+It helps you make key business decisions on sales, marketing, product development, and customer support.

 Marketing: Where are my best customers coming from, and how much should I be spending to acquire a customer?